hirve/avr-attiny45-cw-beacon-c/README.md

 ```

 ## Fuse bytes
 The project has no ability to set fuse bytes.
 I use default ones for my attiny45.
 If it's different for your chip - you need to set fuses manually.
-Or even commit it to project :)

-## Example
-The possible PCB sample is in **beacon.l.svg**
-Use https://veiseliha.com/ converter to get G-code to cut it.
-The tool diameter is 0.1 mm.